-Eric L. Young and McEldrew Young Purtell have successfully represented individuals reporting misconduct to other government regulatory bodies and are experienced at presenting evidence provided by whistleblowers to the government.
+Eric L. Young and McEldrew Young Purtell Merritt have successfully represented individuals reporting misconduct to other government regulatory bodies and are experienced at presenting evidence provided by whistleblowers to the government.
 Eric can assist you with preparing a compelling Form TCR.

 2. Maintain Your Anonymity.

 The CFTC treats submissions as confidential but there are limited circumstances where the whistleblower’s identity can be revealed.
 An individual can take the additional step of dealing with the CFTC anonymously if they wish.
 An attorney can play an important role in protecting your identity from the CFTC during the investigation.

 An attorney can act as an intermediary between the whistleblower and the CFTC.
 Although individuals can submit the original whistleblower tip anonymously, the CFTC prefers to have a method to contact the whistleblower in case it needs additional information.
 An attorney can serve as the point of contact for the government investigation if the whistleblower does not wish to provide a phone number or email address.
 An attorney can also evaluate your submission to identify material which, if provided to the company, might lead to your identification as the whistleblower.